 Reflecting upon the notion of collaborative work, this assemblage of Pettibon’s fragmentary scripts, scenes, and lyrics attempts to envision personal perspectives and imaginative approaches to the historical past and the edges of society.
 This event at the New Museum is one of only a handful of select public readings of his scripts that Pettibon has organized over the past several years.
 The continuous reading at the New Museum will feature an ensemble of artists, musicians, and Pettibon’s friends.

-Participants include Oliver Augst, Mark Beasley, Veronique Bourgoin, Angela Choon, Brian D’Amato, Pauline Daly, Marcel Dzama, Ray Farrell, Thomas Fehlmann, Sequoiah Thomas-Fraser, Kim Gordon, Sozita Goudouna, David Larsen, Young Kim, Spencer Leigh, Charles Louis-Aristide, David Rimanelli, Sven Sachsalber, Stella Schnabel, Ricky Sepulveda, Frances Stark, Robert Storr, Juli Susin, Mitchell Watkins, Mike Watt, Hans Weigand, and Lauren Wolchik.
+Participants include Oliver Augst, Mark Beasley, Veronique Bourgoin, Angela Choon, Brian D’Amato, Pauline Daly, Marcel Dzama, Ray Farrell, Thomas Fehlmann, Sequoiah Thomas-Fraser, Kim Gordon, Sozita Goudouna, David Larsen, Young Kim, Spencer Leigh, Charles Louis-Aristide, Willard Morgan, David Rimanelli, Sven Sachsalber, Stella Schnabel, Ricky Sepulveda, Frances Stark, Robert Storr, Juli Susin, Mitchell Watkins, Mike Watt, Hans Weigand, and Lauren Wolchik.

 Directed by Raymond Pettibon and produced by Sozita Goudouna.